 - Meets the second and fourth Tuesday of the month at 7:30 pm in the City Hall Council Chambers.

-COMMON PLANNING ISSUES
+COMMON PLANNING CONSIDERATIONS

 - Size of new construction - A new or expanded single-family home is typically considered compatible if the size of the home does not exceed the mean and median size home by more than 75%.